An ELT Glossary : Clauses and Clause Elements

 Be quiet and sit down!

 Subordinate clauses (also called dependent clauses) cannot stand alone - they must be linked to a main clause.
-They must also contain a verb and may be formed by non finite verbs eg located, hoping and to go in the following sentences:
+They must also contain a verb and may be formed by non finite verbs eg located, hoping in the following sentences:

 (I picked up the phone) hoping that it wouldn't take long.